section-engineering-education/engineering-education/content/articles/data-viz-chartify/index.md

 It was observed that data scientists spend a lot of time customizing various details when using most of the other libraries to create charts.
 You’ll frequently find yourself spending hours on StackOverflow troubleshooting and writing a lot of code simply to get your charts to work.
 The main intent behind the creation of Charity was to solve this problem.

-Giving you the ability to create charts with only a few lines of code and little customization.
+*Chartify is giving you the ability to create charts with only a few lines of code and little customization.*

 This isn't to say you won't be able to make changes to your charts.
 Chartify like I earlier mentioned was built on top of Bokeh, so you can use Bokeh’s API and customize as you please.
 Chartify also makes data plotting and data frame manipulation simple, even when you have different input and data types.